PDC-support/pdc-intro/PITCHME.md

 * You can find the job script for this exercise [here](https://github.com/PDC-support/pdc-intro/blob/master/SLURM_exercises/exercise-2.sh)

 * Save the script on Dardel and submit the job.
-Once the job finishes check its output
+Once the job finishes check its output.

-* What happened with the job?

-* Inspect the job data using **sacct**
+* Inspect the job performance data using **sacct**
-   - Use: --format=JobID,JobName,Elapsed,Alloc,NTask,MaxRSS,ReqMem,State
+   - Use: -j <jobID> --format=JobID,JobName,Elapsed,ReqMem,MaxRSS

      **Tip**: use flag "--unit=M" to see memory units in MB

-* Can you see why the job failed?

 ---

 # Exercise 2

-* Change the NROWS and NCOLS value to 4096 for example

-* Run again, and check the job with sacct

-* Try to use the **seff** command for quick job efficiency overview.
+* Use the **seff** command for quick job efficiency overview.

    ```
    Job ID: 211499